 We call the more general speed formula the relativistic formula.
 The relativistic speed formula is part of the general theory of relativity.

 We see that the inductive method is also not the really better method.
-Results obtained using this method can also be rules with exceptions.
+Results obtained using this method can also be rules for which there exist exceptions..
 Both methods have one basic principle in common.
 And this is that every exception makes a supposed (hoped for) law at most a rule.

-A theory that describes laws that does not integrate all phenomena is incomplete.
-And if only one phenomenon overrides a certain law, the law is not a real law, at most a rule that has exceptions.
+A theory that describes regularities that does not integrate all phenomena is incomplete.
+And if only one phenomenon overrides a certain regularity, the regularity is not a real law, at most a rule that has exceptions.
 If there are exceptions, the corresponding theory must be changed until it no longer allows exceptions.
-Only then can we speak of real laws.
+Only then we can speak of real laws.
 This is the correct course of action.

 Current knowledge.
 We know that the established natural sciences cannot explain everything by far.
 Examples include dark energy and dark matter, whereby these can only be determined indirectly.
 Furthermore, natural science, with its models, cannot make a decision as to whether this world we perceive is real or an imaginary world.
 Many other questions are still unresolved.
 So let us calmly quote a few headlines from the magazine ‘Bild der Wissenschaft’: